Guide: How To Wait In Fallout 4

 • Waiting in Fallout 4 is different from previous games in the series.
 In Fallout 3 and Fallout: New Vegas, you could wait anywhere, but in Fallout 4, you can only wait while sitting on a chair, bench, or couch.

-• To wait, find a suitable seat, and a button prompt will appear on the screen.
+• To wait, find a suitable seat.
+A button prompt will appear on the screen.
 You can then select how long you want to wait.

-• The amount of time you can wait is limited by your character’s Endurance stat.
+• Your character’s endurance stat limits the amount of time you can wait.
 The higher your Endurance, the longer you can wait.

 • When away from settlements, finding the required furniture becomes a scavenger hunt because the ease of finding seats depends on luck and time investment.